Risenhoover was the representative for Oklahoma’s 2nd congressional district and was a Democrat. He served from 1975 to 1978.

 - H.R.
 11534 (95th): A bill to amend the Bank Holding Company Act of 1956 to …

-From Jan 1975 to Oct 1978, Risenhoover missed 517 of 2,737 roll call votes, which is 18.9%.
-This is worse than the median of 8.0% among the lifetime records of representatives serving in Oct 1978.
+From Jan 1975 to Oct 1978, Risenhoover missed 583 of 2,813 roll call votes, which is 20.7%.
+This is much worse than the median of 8.8% among the lifetime records of representatives serving in Oct 1978.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: